i-Moony/i-Moony/README.md

 ## **🤟 Hello, where!**
-**▶️ I'm an opensource enthusiast, and I very like Apache v2.0 license.**
+**▶️ I'm an open-source enthusiast, and I very like Apache v2.0 license.**
 - Currently I work mostly with JavaScript/TypeScript but I know some other technologies 🧑‍💻
 - I like creating libraries and modules 📦
 - I'm self-taught coder 📚